Papworth Everard

 Papworth Everard is a village in Cambridgeshire, England.
 It lies ten miles west of Cambridge and six miles south of Huntingdon.
 Running through its centre is Ermine Street, the old North Road (now the A1198) and the Roman highway that for centuries served as a major artery from London to York.
 A bypass now means that most traffic can avoid Ermine Street, and it is traffic-calmed within the village itself.

 Today, Papworth Everard is a large village with a thriving community, home to substantial light industry and local business.
-It was also the centre for the Papworth Trust, a charity that offers housing and training to the disabled (now based in Huntingdon) and formerly the Royal Papworth Hospital, renowned in the field of cardiology and now moved to the Cambridge Biomedical Campus.
+It was also the centre for the Papworth Trust, a charity that offers housing and training to disabled people (now based in Huntingdon) and formerly the Royal Papworth Hospital, renowned in the field of cardiology and now moved to the Cambridge Biomedical Campus.

 History

 Recent archaeological work in the area of the Papworth Business Park has shown that there was some Bronze Age activity in the area.
-In the Roman period when Ermine Street was built, in the first century AD, it is unlikely that there was as yet anything we would now recognise as a village there.
+In the Roman period when Ermine Street was built, in the first century AD, it is unlikely that there was as yet anything which would now be recognised as a village there.
 However, the same archaeological work does show signs of Romano-British activity, as well as the road.
 Roman rule collapsed in Britain in 410 AD.
 It was at least another two or three centuries before a Saxon leader, probably called 'Papa', established a small settlement about a quarter of a mile to the west of Ermine Street around the site of the present parish church.
 Indeed, Papworth means "the enclosure of Papa's people"; they were also involved in establishing Papworth St Agnes and Papley Grove.
-Following the Norman conquest of 1066, the village and land of Papworth were granted by the new king to a Norman knight, Everard De Beche, from whose name the second element of the village's name is derived.
+Following the Norman Conquest of 1066, the village and land of Papworth were granted by the new king to a Norman knight, Everard De Beche, from whose name the second element of the village's name is derived.
 A moated area in the village is the remains of his castle.